Cameliaasb/Cameliaasb/README.md

 - **CostumeMania** <br />
   Created as part of a one week bootcamp marketplace project.<br />
   It offers a costume library where users can browse, search, and filter costumes, as well as rent or list their own costumes easily. <br />
-  📌 The application relies on Ruby gems, PostgreSQL, StimulusJS, and Cloudinary for its functionality.
+  📌 The application relies on Ruby gems, PostgreSQL, StimulusJS, Algolia, and Cloudinary for its functionality.
 All data is user-generated.
 Testing is done with Minitest.
 It is deployed on Heroku.

 - **TravelPlanner** <br />
   A rails application created as a learning project to practice TDD.<br />